EmilGedda/WolfreeAlphaPHP/README.md

 WolfreeAlpha
 ============

 A php-script which used to generate WolframAlpha pro-accounts for free.
 Made public after WolframAlpha decided to patch this.
+THIS DOES NOT WORK ANYMORE.

 The script runs for about 20 seconsd, continously sending status updates to the client.